 Peter van Driel

-Peter van Driel has fourteen years of hydrogeological consulting experience and ten years’ experience in sediment and erosion control inspections.
-He has worked on projects related to roads, infrastructure, and new developments, landfill sites, quarries, and industrial facilities.
+Peter van Driel has 14 years of hydrogeological consulting experience and ten years of experience in sediment and erosion control inspections.
+He has worked on projects related to roads, infrastructure, new developments, landfill sites, quarries and industrial facilities.

 Peter’s areas of practice include:

 - Environmental impact assessments